juseg/alps/articles/erosion/response-referee1.md

 > the maximum erosion potential is like >>1000 m (if in meters) while in
 > corresponding (f) it seems clearly lower than 1000 m.

-TODO: check the numbers here.
-Make sure that the maps (a-d) fit the profiles (e-h), and then think again how to address the comment.
+TODO: "what you mean by realistic"

+There is no mismatch between panels (a-d) and (e-h), but to improve readability we have reduced the number of colour levels on the maps, and changed the positions of ticks on the transects.

 > Furthermore, isn’t the impression of the fit potentially very dependent on
 > the initial model parametrization (Seguinot et al., 2018), i.e. the ice flux